 The Difference Between Fog And Mist, And How Each One Occurs

-The chances are pretty good that you already experienced both fog and mist without even realizing it.
+The majority of readers have experienced both fog and mist in some form without even realizing it.
 Although they may appear almost identical, there are small but significant differences between them.

-Both consist of microdroplets suspended in the air, but fog is denser than mist and occurs when visibility is less than 1km, while mist occurs when visibility exceeds 1km.
-Fog is essentially a cloud forming at ground level, while mist occurs when warm, moist air comes in contact with a cold surface.
+Fog is primarily denser than mist and occurs when visibility is less than 1km or 0.62 miles but is classified as mist when visibility exceeds 1km or 0.62 miles.
+Fog is also essentially a cloud forming at ground level, while mist occurs when warm, moist air comes in contact with a cold surface.

 People living in coastal regions, near large bodies of water, or in areas regularly experiencing temperature inversion on a regular basis will be very familiar with the occurrence of fog or mist.

 Both are very common occurrences, and most of the time, it is hard to tell the difference between these two weather phenomena.
 There are some slight but significant differences, though, which will be explored in more detail in this post.

 What Is Fog?

 As with any other weather phenomenon discussed, we first need to define what precisely fog and mist are before continuing to discuss each one in more detail.